chadland/chadland.github.io/temp.md

 ###CNNs in NLP

 CNNs may also be used in NLP.
 If we have a sentence "I want an ice cream", our input matrix might be represented as an 5 (rows) x 100 (columns) matrix with one hot encoding for each word.
-Our filters will then typically be as wide as the input matrix but with variable length in rows.
+Our filters will then typically be as wide as the input matrix but with variable length in terms of rows.
 The filters may cover 2-5 words.

 ![alt text](http://d3kbpzbmcynnmx.cloudfront.net/wp-content/uploads/2015/11/Screen-Shot-2015-11-06-at-12.05.40-PM.png)

-A big argument for CNNs is that they are fast.
-Very fast.
+A big argument for using CNNs is that they are fast.
 Convolutions are a central part of computer graphics and implemented on a hardware level on GPUs.
 Compared to something like n-grams, CNNs are also efficient in terms of representation.
 With a large vocabulary, computing anything more than 3-grams can quickly become expensive.
 Even Google doesn’t provide anything beyond 5-grams.
 Convolutional Filters learn good representations automatically, without needing to represent the whole vocabulary.
 It’s completely reasonable to have filters of size larger than 5.
 I like to think that many of the learned filters in the first layer are capturing features quite similar (but not limited) to n-grams, but represent them in a more compact way.

 My idea is to use CovNets as part inputs to recommendation systems in banking.
-For example, if a customer has a certain transactional pattern / email communication (which in terms can be converted to text) it may have an explanation to what product the customer will take/or not take in the future.
+For example, if a customer has a certain transactional pattern / email communication pattern (which in terms can be converted to text) it may have an explanation to what product the customer will take/or not take in the future.

 ###CNN Terms